SansGuidon/bookmarks/README.md

 * [PlaylistConverter](http://www.playlist-converter.net/) - Convert your Playlist from multiple Music Services and File Format.
 Works for Spotify too
 * [Map of Metal](https://mapofmetal.com/) - :metal: An interactive map of Metal history and the influential bands that helped shaped the genres we know today.
 * [midomi](https://www.midomi.com/) - Use your voice or your mic to identify music
+* [Distant Thunder](https://mynoise.net/NoiseMachines/thunderNoiseGenerator.php) - Custom-shaped Thunder and Rain Noise Generator | The Sound of Thunder, without the fear of strikes

 # Networking
 * [Homenet Howto](https://www.homenethowto.com/) - Interesting guide to how computer networks work